110101110/110101110.github.io/_posts/2024-01-12-three-without-a-way.md

  <br />
 Over the course of a summer day in Beijing, three friends come together to discuss their vision for the making of a tokusatsu film.
 What begins as a casual exchange unfolds into a layered exploration of creativity, shaped by their distinct experiences and perspectives.
-Through their debates on storytelling, aesthetics, and the craft of filmmaking, the film explores how individual experiences and imaginations intersect.  <br />
+Through their debates on storytelling, aesthetics, and the craft of filmmaking, the film explores how individual experiences and imaginations intersect.
  <br />

 </div>